aastha-v/brca-NOVUS/README.md

 # brca-NOVUS
-Protocol for classifying variants present in BRCA1 and BRCA2 genes linked with Breast and Ovarian cancers using AI models.
+Protocol for classifying variants present in BRCA1 and BRCA2 genes linked with Breast and Ovarian cancers using ML models.

 ##About
 brca-NOVUS has been created to facilitate the classification of variants of uncertain significance.
-We trained our models on a database comprising of gold-standard variants classified by ACMG/AMP Guidelines.
+We have trained our models on a database comprising of gold-standard variants classified by ACMG/AMP Guidelines.
 The algorithms used are based on the scalable tree boosting system XGBoost, since traditionally tree ensemble models are relied on for tabular data classification.
 This README document illustrates the installation, preprocessing and procedure for running both the models.

 ##Installation